 Dr. Edouard Lanoiselée: “With Patient Monitoring, I can identify elements that are invisible to the naked eye, because the software has a very fine scale of measurement allowing me to detect new signs of tooth substance loss.
 I can check whether the patient really wears his appliance, or whether there is a need to rebalance the occlusion or adjust some of the movements that the patient performs.
 Therefore, I ensure the long-term success of my treatment.

 Performing a regular scan, which only takes 2 minutes, allows me to monitor these patients and raise their awareness.
 I can very quickly analyze the clinical situation and immediately correct a potential problem.
 It reassures the patient and increases the effectiveness of my treatments.

 French surgeon, Dr. Thibaud Casas, talks about the insight TRIOS Patient Monitoring brings to his practice.

 Dr. Thibaud Casas: “Dental migrations, erosions and abrasions are all pathologies that are difficult to quantify.
 Patient Monitoring allows you to easily select scans on a timeline and compare them with each other.
-It is a powerful indicator for the dentist who knows immediately if the treatment is effective or if the situation is deteriorating (tooth migration, erosion, etc.).
+It is a powerful indicator for the dentist who knows immediately if the treatment is effective (for example in orthodontics) or if the situation is deteriorating (tooth migration, erosion, etc.).

 Another patient engagement app included with TRIOS 4 is Smile Design.
 It has become extremely popular with both labs and practices.
 The two doctors continue.